GameServerManagers/LinuxGSM-Docs/FAQ.md

 How can I install [insert name] mod?
 ====================================
 LinuxGSM installs a vanilla server by default.
-You can customise your server however you want.
-I reccomend you checkout add-on/mod installation guide.
+There is now a mods-install feature with a limited selection of popular mods.
+All other mods will have to be install manually.
+It is recommend you visit the official add-on/mod installation guides for more info.

 Here are a few useful resources for this.
 * [Metamod: Source](http://www.sourcemm.net/)